edgi-govdata-archiving/ECHO-Pipeline/echo-api-server/README.md

 - Supports reading and querying large datasets through HTTP endpoints
 - **SQLite caching layer** to reduce redundant data operations

+## Prerequisities
+1. Python >=3.10
+2. A GitHub account

+Note: If you are running Python version lower than 3.10, you may want to consider Docker.

 ## Endpoints Overview
 | Method | Endpoint         | Description                     |